Topological asymptotic dimension: Elementary amenable groups

 Note that, unless $\sigma$ is countable, the box space is not metrizable \cite[Theorem 2.55]{r2}, and the left hand side of the equality in the above lemma should be understood in the general context of asymptotic dimension of (uncountable) families of metric spaces (the so called, total box space).
 But this does not lead to a different asymptotic dimension (by the subspace and union permanence of asymptotic dimension \cite[Theorems 6.2, 6.3]{g}; c.f. the argument in the proof of \cite[Proposition 3.7]{fw}).

-A family $\sigma$ of cocompact subgroups of $G$ is called {\it separating} if for any non-empty relatively compact subset $F \subseteq G \backslash \{1\}$, there is $G_\alpha\in \sigma$ with $F\subseteq G\backslash G_\alpha$.
-A group G is {\it residually compact} (RC) if it has a separating family of cocompact subgroups, or equivalently, the family of all cocompact subgroups of $G$ is separating.
-This is the same as the notion introduced in section \ref{Box} for compactly generated groups.
+A family $\sigma$ of cocompact subgroups of $G$ is called {\it separating} if for any non-empty relatively compact subset $F \subseteq \bar F\subseteq G \backslash \{1\}$, there is $G_\alpha\in \sigma$ with $F\subseteq G\backslash G_\alpha$.
+A group $G$ is {\it residually compact} (RC) if it has a separating family of cocompact subgroups, or equivalently, the family of all cocompact subgroups of $G$ is separating.
+This is essentially the same as the notion introduced in section \ref{Box} for compactly generated groups, in the following sense: a decreasing sequence $\sigma=(G_n)$ of cocompact closed subgroups of a compactly generated, locally compact, $\sigma$-compact, Hausdorff group $G$ has trivial intersection iff it is separating.
 The family $\sigma$ is called {\it semiconjugacy-separating} if for any non-empty relatively compact subset $F \subseteq G$, there is $G_\alpha\in\sigma$ with $G_\alpha\cap g^GG_\alpha$ empty for every $g\in F \backslash \{1\}$, where $g^G$ is the conjugacy class of $g$.
 As in \cite[Lemma 3.12]{fw}, this is equivalent to the condition that for any non-empty relatively compact subset $F \subseteq G$, there is $G_\alpha\in\sigma$ with the quotient map $q_\alpha: G\to G/G_\alpha$ injective on $Fg$, for each $g$; which in turn is equivalent to the condition that for any non-empty relatively compact subset $F \subseteq G$, there is $G_\alpha\in\sigma$ with $N(G_\alpha)\cap F$ either empty or $\{1\}$, where $N(H):=\cup_{g\in G} H^g$, for a subgroup $H$.
 In particular, every separating family of cocompact normal subgroups is semi-conjugacy-separating.
 Also any family $\sigma$ of cocompact subgroups is semi-conjugacy-separating whenever there exists a separating family $\tau$ of cocompact normal subgroups such that $\sigma$ is a refinement of $\tau$ (that is, for any $G_\beta \in\tau$ there is $G_\alpha\in\sigma$ with $G_\alpha\leq G_\beta$).
 Now a locally compact group $G$ is residually compact (RC) if and only if it has a semiconjugacy-separating family of cocompact subgroups.

 The next result extends \cite[Proposition 3.16]{fw}.